stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     print(f'Total family income is ..., and income per person is ...')
     ```

 1. The variables a and b contain two numbers.
-Write a program that displays the following expression containing the values of these variables and the value of the expression.
+Write a program that prints the following expression containing the values of these variables and the value of the expression.

     ```python
     a = 3